ntrupin/abstractml/README.md

 The open source markup language that complies into HTML at runtime, providing beautiful, easy syntax to create webpages.

+Like it?
+Leave us a star, it will help attract more visitors and contributors!

 ## Our Mission

 Our mission, as the creators of LineScript, is to help beginners make their first contribution to open source through clear-cut contribution guides, a welcoming community, and open codebase.